cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 If the new cluster is created as a replica cluster (with replica mode enabled), application database configuration will be skipped.

+!!!
+Important
+    While the `Cluster` is in recovery mode, no changes to the database, including the catalog, are permitted.
+This restriction includes any role overrides, which are deferred until the `Cluster` transitions to primary.
+    During the recovery phase, roles remain as defined in the source cluster.

-The following example configure the application database `app` with password in supplied secret `app-secret` after bootstrap from a live cluster.
+The example below configures the `app` database with the owner `app` and the password stored in the provided secret `app-secret`, following the bootstrap from a live cluster.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1